Richard of Shrewsbury, Duke of York

-Dukedoms
+Early life

+Richard was born at the Dominican Friary in Shrewsbury on 17 August 1473, the sixth child and second son of reigning King of England Edward IV and his wife Elizabeth Woodville.

-Prince Richard was created Duke of York in May 1474 and made a Knight of the Garter the following year.
+Prince Richard was created Duke of York on 28 May 1474 and was knighted on 18 April 1475.
 From this time on, it became a tradition for the second son of the English sovereign to be Duke of York.
-He was created Earl of Nottingham on 12 June 1476.
-On 15 January 1478, in St Stephen's Chapel, Westminster, when he was 4 years old, he married the 5-year-old Anne de Mowbray, 8th Countess of Norfolk, who had inherited the vast Mowbray estates in 1476.
+He was made a Knight of the Garter in May 1475.

+Marriage to Anne de Mowbray

+In January 1476, John de Mowbray, 4th Duke of Norfolk, Earl of Nottingham and Warenne, died leaving his infant daughter Anne as his sole heiress.
+Anne was quickly marked out as a bride for Richard.
+In anticipation of the marriage, Richard was created Earl of Nottingham on 12 June 1476, and was also given the titles of Duke of Norfolk and earl Warenne on 7 February 1477.

+A papal dispensation for the marriage was obtained on 12 May 1477 because the children were too young to contract a valid marriage.
+Additionally they were "related in the third and fourth degrees of kindred".
+According to Medieval canon law, the minimum age for marriage was 14 for boys and 12 for girls, but it was not unknown for aristocratic children to be married much younger for political reasons.
+On 15 January 1478, in St Stephen's Chapel, Westminster, 4-year-old Richard married the 6-year-old Anne.
-As York's father-in-law's dukedom had become extinct when Anne could not inherit it, he was created Duke of Norfolk and Earl Warenne on 7 February 1477.
-When Anne de Mowbray died in November 1481 her estates should have passed to William, Viscount Berkeley and to John, Lord Howard.

-In January 1483, Parliament passed an act that gave the Mowbray estates to Richard, Duke of York and Norfolk, for his lifetime, and at his death to his heirs, if he had any.
+Anne de Mowbray died in Greenwich on 19 November 1481.
+Her estates should have passed to William, Viscount Berkeley and to John, Lord Howard, the co-heirs of the last duke's great-aunts.
+However Edward IV was not willing to relinquish the wealthy Mowbray estates, and so in January 1483, Parliament passed an act that gave the Mowbray estates to Richard for his lifetime (and at his death to his heirs if he had any).
 The rights of the two co-heirs at law were extinguished; Viscount Berkeley had financial difficulties and King Edward IV paid off and forgave those debts.
 Berkeley then renounced his claims to the Mowbray estate before parliament in 1483.
 Nothing was done for Lord Howard.